Today’s Sociology: Ideology and Partisan Advocacy

 Top Sociology Journals Publishing ‘Absolute Crap’

-When sociologists get the causal connections wrong, their policy recommendations, if implemented, prove ineffective or counterproductive - harming the people they were intended to help.
+When sociologists - distorted by ideology - get the causal connections wrong, their policy recommendations, if implemented, prove ineffective or counterproductive - harming the people they were intended to help.
 As the eminent economist, Glenn Loury points out “only a sociologist would believe that 70 percent of kids being born out of wedlock in a community is not a bad thing in terms of development”.
+This corruption envelopes most the discipline.
+It is rotten to the core.
+Further, the peer review process is ideologically biased; extremely weak papers, due to their woke-aligned claims, become current sociological "classics”.
+Unconvincing studies are are feted without critique.

 Holdouts: Some Sociologists Attempt Rigorous Work Instead of Ideology

-Conservative Sociology Professors and Students Face Isolation and Ridicule
+Conservative Sociology Professors and Students Face Censorship, Mobbing and Moral Denunciation

 Professor Jussim compiled 13 privileges which progressive professors enjoy.
-These include the ability to conduct research without colleagues publishing “scientific articles” claiming that they are are deficient in intelligence and morality because of their political beliefs.
+High among these is the ability to conduct research without colleagues publishing “scientific articles” claiming that they are are deficient in intelligence and morality because of their political beliefs.

 The discrimination against conservatives is most pronounced in sociology where conservatives, particularly cultural conservatives, are thought to be morally deficient.
 They face a hostile climate including isolation and ridicule.
-Their perspectives on contentious issues are denounced, belittled, and kept out of prestigious journals and course curricula.
-As sociology professor Mark Horowitz’ survey of sociologists shows, sociologists hoping for tenure should keep any conservative views to themselves, especially since a growing number of departments are expanding criteria for promotion and tenure to include “supporting engaged social justice”.
+Right of center perspectives on contentious issues are denounced, belittled, and kept out of prestigious journals and course curricula.
+As sociology professor Mark Horowitz’ survey of sociologists shows, sociologists hoping for tenure should keep any conservative views to themselves, especially since an increasing number of departments are expanding criteria for promotion and tenure to include “supporting engaged social justice”.
+As late as September, 2025 the Ameican Sociological Association advocated “incorporating community-engaged scholarship into tenure and promotion processes.”

 Sociologists Forbid Any Conclusion That Strikes Them as a ‘Social Injustice’.

 Sociologists take an inquisitorial stance against anyone who investigates a taboo subject, reaches a politically incorrect conclusion or supports a practice or outcome that strikes them as a ‘social injustice’.
-Entire disciplines like economics are frequently disregarded because they don’t properly address power imbalances and violate sociology’s enforced consensus is that social problems solely arise from “structural conditions”.
+Entire disciplines like economics are frequently disregarded because they don’t properly address power imbalances and violate sociology’s enforced consensus that social problems solely arise from “structural conditions”.
+Sociology’s aversion to biological or, as they are often branded, "reductionist" explanations commonly operates as an informal ethos limiting what can be said in seminars, asked at lectures or incorporated into social theory.

 Moderate and liberal faculty also water down their views, shy away from controversial topics and avoid situations where they would have to reveal their true beliefs.
 They are careful to approach 'permitted’ topics in ideologically acceptable ways.
 Transgressing the field’s moral sensibilities, defying the language police or veering from the prevailing orthodoxy has resulted in shaming, ridicule, cancelled courses, retracted articles, and even the denial of tenure and loss of one’s job and reputation.

-Students are also impacted.
+There are many cases where graduate students stop working with professors who develop a reputation of being a ‘conservative’.
+The few students who remain interested are often shunned.
+Students are impacted in other ways.
 A self-described ‘apolitical’ graduate student specializing in the sociology of sports reported unwanted faculty pressure to engage in politics.

 Inquisition: Penalties Serve to Punish Offenders and Intimidate Potential Transgressors.